 • can help define run conditions (e.g. Severity is SEV0)

-• can be used as metrics filters
+• can be used to filter metrics

 • can be referenced using Liquid syntax